dart-lang/site-www/src/faq.md

 * No bytecode VM is truly general-purpose; they all make assumptions that privilege some class of languages.
 A language VM leaves more room to improve the VM and make deep changes to optimization of the language.
-Some Dart engineers wrote [an article][whynotbytecode] talking about the VM question in more detail.

 ## Language